World Plants Logo

 Ethnobotanical Uses (Disclaimer)

-In the past the European white elm was used as a source of timber for building items like pallets and crates and its bark was used as binding material for books, shoes and hats.
+In the past, the European white elm was used as a source of timber for building items like pallets, and crates, and its bark was used as binding material for books, shoes, and hats.
 It has been and continues to be planted in landscapes to mitigate soil erosion in areas with particularly high amounts of rainfall, as well as to improve soil stabilization and reforestation.
-Today, the wood is not used often even for firewood as it is of poor quality.
+Today, the wood is not used often, even for firewood as it is of poor quality.
 It is sometimes planted as an ornamental for its semi-attractive spring bloom but is most commonly used in roadside, naturalization, and urban plantings.

 goToTop